-Phoenix has long established itself as a popular destination for active adults and retirees, but in recent years, Las Vegas has also become a hotspot.
+Phoenix is a popular destination for active adults and retirees, but in recent years, Las Vegas has also become a hotspot.
 Both locations offer warm climates, relatively low living costs, outdoor recreation, and desirable attractions.
-This helpful guide explores some of the main similarities and differences between these top destinations.
+Let’s explore some of the main similarities and differences between these top retirement destinations.

 Las Vegas and Phoenix both enjoy dry, sunny climates, making them popular destinations for retirees.
-During summer, temperatures can soar in both locations, but Vegas usually doesn’t reach the blistering temperatures that Phoenix can during hotter days.
+During the summer, temperatures can soar in both locations.
+However, Vegas doesn’t reguarly reach the same blistering temperatures as in Phoenix.

-Average highs in the middle of summer are 101°-105° in Las Vegas, while average highs in Phoenix are about 104°-106°.
+Average highs in the middle of summer are 101° to 105° in Las Vegas, while average highs in Phoenix are about 104° to 106°.
 In winter, both cities have very tolerable temperatures.
-The average winter low in Phoenix ranges from 44°-48°, while Las Vegas sees slightly cooler temperatures with average lows of around 38°-42°.
+The average winter low in Phoenix ranges from 44° to 48°, while Las Vegas sees slightly cooler temperatures with average lows of around 38° to 42°.

 Phoenix is home to the first 55+ community in the U.S., so it’s no surprise that this area gives homebuyers plenty of options.
 The original Sun City set the stage for similar communities that were developed in the Phoenix area, many of which have resort-like amenities and bustling social scenes.
-There are dozens of active adult communities in Phoenix alone, ranging from small and intimate to some with thousands of homes.
+There are over 80 active adult communities near Phoenix, ranging from small and intimate to some with thousands of homes.

 In terms of entertainment options, Las Vegas is a clear winner.
-The area is home to world-famous Las Vegas Strip, which has a nearly endless array of restaurants, shopping spots, hotels, casinos, and entertainment venues.
-Homeowners in Las Vegas can look forward to having easy access to world-class entertainment of all kinds.
+The area is home to the world-famous Las Vegas Strip, which has a nearly endless array of restaurants, shopping spots, hotels, casinos, and entertainment venues.
+Homeowners in Las Vegas have easy access to world-class entertainment of all kinds.